Mantine Window

 Drag Boundaries

 Restrict the draggable area of the window using the dragBounds prop.
-This ensures the window stays within specific boundaries and cannot be dragged outside the defined area.
+This ensures the window stays within specific boundaries.
+The dragBounds object accepts minX, maxX, minY, and maxY values, each supporting pixels, viewport units, and percentages.

 import { Window } from '@gfazioli/mantine-window';